Welcome to Franklin Elementary School!

 Medications at School:

-Prescription medications and complementary or alternative medications require both a doctor’s signature and a parent/guardian signature.
+Prescription medications require both a doctor’s signature and a parent/guardian signature.
 The medication must be brought to school in a labeled prescription medication bottle from the pharmacy.

 Non-prescription (over the counter) medications require a parent/guardian signature.
 The medication must be in a new, unopened container with the name of the medication and expiration date clearly visible.